lchski/lucascherkewski.com/_newsletters/2019-01-27-73-wholesome-social-network.md

+---
+layout: study--newsletter
-The wholesome social network
+title: 'The wholesome social network'
+number: '73'
+date: '2019-01-27 15:30:00'
+published: true
+---

 What makes a social network?
 The people in it.

 What determines a social network’s tone, whether positive or negative, healthy or toxic?
 The people in it, yes.
 But also what those people _do_.
-By writing short messages, taking photographs, or listening to music—and, importantly, sharing these activities—people communicate with one another through a social network’s format.
+By writing short messages, taking photographs, or listening to music—and, importantly, sharing these activities—people communicate with one another through a social network’s prescribed format.
 This communication, combining people and their activity, informs the network’s tone.

 What makes a social network wholesome?